J.D. Admissions Standard

 - The Associate Dean for Experiential Learning in collaboration with the professor will determine which courses satisfy the experiential course requirements and they will be designated as such in the course description.

 - A student may not use a course to satisfy more than one requirement for graduation.
-For example, a course that includes a writing experience used to satisfy the supervised analytical writing requirement cannot be counted as one of the experiential courses required.

 The law school’s accrediting agency requires that students complete at least 64 credit hours in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction.
 The credit hours may include credit hours earned by attendance in regularly scheduled classroom sessions or direct faculty instruction and credit hours earned by participation in a simulation course or law clinic.